 The disconnect is this: because Paul chastised those believers that “tried to be justified” by keeping the Law, we have assumed that he’s telling “everyone, everywhere” that keeping the Law is by default “trying to be justified”; this is a ‘Straw-man argument’, and an utterly false assumption!
 Please read ‘Galatians Part 1: Freedom or Bondage‘.

 Paul never taught that the Law was abolished nor had passed away.
-In fact, he says just the opposite, that faith does nothing to void or abolish the Law!
-Please read ‘The Law: Fulfilled or Abolished‘
+In fact, he said just the opposite, that ‘faith does nothing to void or abolish the Law’!
+Please read ‘The Law: Fulfilled or Abolished‘.

-Again, I repeat, today’s mainstream theology teaches the exact opposite of what Paul taught.
+Again, today’s mainstream theology teaches the exact opposite of what Paul taught.

-Paul knew he could be misunderstood and taken out of context.
-That’s why, after he explained about justification by ‘faith’, he reiterated fervently that ‘faith’ does not void the Law; “By no means is the Law voided by faith“, says the apostle Paul.
-He deliberately tells us that ‘we are to uphold, follow, observe, continue in and keep the Law’.
+Paul obviously knew that he could be misunderstood and taken out of context.
+That’s why, after he explained about justification by ‘faith’, he fervently proclaimed that ‘faith’ does not void the Law; “By no means is the Law voided by faith“; that’s what the text says!
+He deliberately told us that ‘we are to uphold, follow, observe, continue in and keep the Law’.